 To qualify for the program, veterans must meet the following criteria:

-- Reside in one of the twelve counties served by the grant: Blaine, Caddo, Canadian, Cleveland, Garfield, Kay, Kingfisher, Kiowa, Logan, Noble, Pawnee and Payne.
+- Reside in one of the 14 counties served by the grant: Blaine, Caddo, Canadian, Cleveland, Comanche, Garfield, Kay, Kingfisher, Kiowa, Logan, Noble, Oklahoma, Pawnee and Payne.

 - All participants must have at least 181 days of active service with better than a dishonorable discharge.